 Join Patricia Reed for an informal graduate seminar the day after her public talk.
-All are welcome to attend.
-Please RSVP to firstname.lastname@example.org.
+Limited seating available.
+Please RSVP to email@example.com.

 Patricia Reed is an artist, writer and designer based in Berlin.
 As an artist, selected exhibitions include: The One and The Many, CUAG, Ottawa; The Museum of Capitalism, Oakland; Homeworks 7, Beirut; Witte de With, Rotterdam; HKW, Berlin; and Württembergischer Kunstverein, Stuttgart.
 Recent writings have been published in Para-Platforms (Sternberg, forthcoming); Post-Meme (Punctum Books, forthcoming); e-flux Architecture; Xeno-Architecture (Sternberg Press, forthcoming); _AH Journal; Cold War Cold World (Urbanomic); Distributed (Open Editions); Moneylab #2 (Inst. of Networked Cultures) and The Neurotic Turn (Repeater Books).
 With Victoria Ivanova, she co-curated the 1948 Unbound: Tokens session with the House of World Cultures team, Berlin (2017), and was a theory researcher for Public Art Munich 2018.
 Reed is also part of the Laboria Cuboniks (techno-material feminist) working group who published the Xenofeminist Manifesto (2015), reissued by Verso books in autumn 2018 (forthcoming).

 Find out more about the work of our partners & join the online discussion in SFU's Vancity Office of Community Engagement Facebook group!